Procedures

 Skin Cancer

-Skin cancer is the leading reported form of cancer world wide.
+Skin cancer is the leading reported form of cancer worldwide.
 The main types of skin cancer are: Basal Cell, Squamous Cell, and Melanoma.
-Diagnosis of skin cancer and its type, requires microscopic evaluation of the tissue.
+Diagnosis of skin cancer and its type requires microscopic evaluation of the tissue.
 There are many ways to remove skin cancer, depending on the size and location of the lesion.
 The simplest is direct excision of the lesion.
 There is also the "frozen section", in which the cancerous lesion is removed and microscopically examined prior to wound closure.
 Some physicians will use the "Mohs Technique".
 The Mohs and frozen section are essentially the same type of surgery.
 Once the cancerous lesion is removed you may have a simple closure or need reconstruction.
 Reconstruction can be done with a skin graft, local flap, or free flap.
 If deeper structures are involved, you may also require bone or cartilage grafts.

-Anesthesia: Depending on the size and location of the skin cancer, this may be performed under local or general anesthesia.
+• Anesthesia: Depending on the size and location of the skin cancer, this may be performed under local or general anesthesia.

-Location: Usually skin cancer surgery is done on an out-patient basis, in the hospital, some insurance allow the surgery to be done in our office surgical suite
+• Location: Usually skin cancer surgery is done on an out-patient basis, in the hospital, some insurance allow the surgery to be done in our office surgical suite.

-Length: Anywhere from 1/2 hour to several hours depending on size and location.
+• Duration: Anywhere from 1/2 hour to several hours depending on size and location.

-Care of incision: If a simple closure was done, you can shower the day after surgery, and get the incision wet.
+• Care of Incision: If a simple closure was done, you can shower the day after surgery, and get the incision wet.
 If a skin graft was used, the dressing must be kept dry until you return for your follow up appointment.
 You may also get a local flap wet, and use antibiotic ointment on the stitches.

-Stitches: Depending on location of the skin cancer, stitches will be removed any where from 7 days to 3 weeks.
-On some circumstances the wound can not be closed after the cancer is removed.If this is the case, you would be instructed on wound care after your procedure.
+• Stitches: Depending on the location of the skin cancer, stitches will be removed anywhere from 7 days to 3 weeks.
+In some circumstances, the wound cannot be closed after the cancer is removed.
+If this is the case, you would be instructed on wound care after your procedure.

 Breast Reduction